Pregnancy Glucose Test Ingredients & Natural Alternatives

 Pricking your finger on a regular basis, though, isn’t very fun.
 It can be uncomfortable for many.
 They also have a margin of error (usually about 10%), so it’s not always 100% accurate.
 [25]

-Lastly, there are also some doctors who support eating a carbohydrate-rich breakfast or a candy bar as an alternative to the glucose drink.
+Lastly, some doctors support eating a carbohydrate-rich breakfast or a candy bar as an alternative to the glucose drink.
 Others will support Hemoglobin A1C testing.
 Talk to your doctor for the best option for YOU – you have options.
 Speak with your doctor or OBYGN before opting for any alternative.

 Glucose Test Ingredients 1